 Article 5 of the MLA establishes that the parties may create Joint Investigative Teams ('JIT's) and thereby in some cases enhance efficiencies in gathering evidence without the need for international requests for mutual legal assistance.
-JITs are a form of cooperation not provided for in then-existing U.S. bilateral mutual legal assistance treaties.
+JITs are a form of cooperation not expressly provided for in then-existing U.S. bilateral mutual legal assistance treaties.
 Article 5(4) states that where the joint investigative team needs investigative measures to be taken in one of the States involved in the team, a member of the team of that State may request its own competent authorities to take those measures without the other State having to submit a separate mutual legal assistance request.
 The legal standard for obtaining the measure is the applicable domestic standard.
-In other words, where an investigative measure is to be carried out in the U S, for example, a U.S. team member would do so by invoking existing domestic investigative authority, and would share resulting information or evidence seized pursuant to existing authority to share with foreign authorities.
+In other words, where an investigative measure is to be carried out in the U.S., for example, a U.S. team member would do so by invoking existing domestic investigative authority, and would share resulting information or evidence seized pursuant to existing authority to share with foreign authorities.
 In a case in which there were no domestic U.S. jurisdiction and consequently a compulsory measure could not be carried out based on domestic authority, the other provisions of the bilateral Mutual Legal Assistance Treaty ('MLAT') in force (or, absent an MLAT, the provisions of 18 U.S.C.
 Section 3512 or other provisions) may furnish a separate legal basis for carrying out such measure.
 This is a good example of the complementarity of bilateral MLATs between the U.S. and individual EU Member States and the Agreement.

 JITs have the potential to enhance significantly multilateral coordination and accelerated cooperation in appropriate cases.
-The single greatest issue in the U.S. and EU context is whether the terms of the JIT agreement could be considered to provide for such a degree of cohesiveness between the U.S. and foreign investigations, that evidence gathered by foreign investigators, then provided to the U.S for use in U.S. criminal proceedings, might be viewed as meeting U.S. legal requirements that would not ordinarily be applicable to foreign authorities.
-In JITs between EU Member States, a model JIT agreement has been developed that does not need to take such considerations into account.
-Finding common ground with the U.S. on the basis of that model had been elusive for some time.
-Recently, however, the U.S. and one Member State successfully concluded a JIT agreement and the U.S. and Member State investigators are currently coordinating their respective investigations.
+The model JIT agreement used within the EU does not fit in all its details a JIT in which the U.S. participates and thus will have to be adapted to the situation at hand, taking into account the needs of the U.S. as well as the needs of participating Member States.
+Finding common ground with the U.S. on the basis of the EU model JIT agreement had been elusive for some time.
+Recently, however, the U.S. and two Member States successfully concluded JIT agreements and, in both situations, the U.S. and the Member State investigators are currently coordinating their respective investigations.
 The practical experience gathered from that case will be instructive in future situations in which the use of this measure is being considered.